Free Buyers Guide

 We’ve written a lot about the cost of microinverters and the return on investment they offer due to their exceptional efficiency.
 If you’d like to read up on the cost of microinverter solar systems, you might want to check out this article on our blog titled How Much Does a Microinverter Solar System Cost?
 It’s a good one.

 There is also the lifespan of a string inverter system to consider.
 String inverters have a shorter warranty period than microinverters.
 The typical warranty period for string inverters is between 10 to 15 years.
 They will need to be replaced, and they are expensive.
-Microinverters are expected to last between 20 to 25 years.
+Microinverters are expected to last between 20 to 25 years at least.
 Enphase is enthusiastic about their product and claims they will last much longer than that, but that has yet to be seen.

 When thinking about the cost of a microinverter solar system, it’s essential to consider the potential return on investment.
 Over time, a solar system will result in significant energy savings.